storybookjs/react-native/addons/storyshots/README.md

   moduleFileExtensions: ['vue', 'js', 'jsx', 'json', 'node'], };
 ```

+### <a name="deps-issue"></a>Why don't we install dependencies of each framework ?
+Storyshots addon is currently supporting React, Angular and Vue.
+Each framework needs its own packages to be integrated with Jest.
+We don't want people that use only React will need to bring other dependencies that do not make sense for them.

+`dependancies` - will installed an exact version of the particular dep - Storyshots can work with different versions of the same framework (let's say React v16 and React v15), that have to be compatible with a version of its plugin (react-test-renderer).

+`optionalDependencies` - behaves like a regular dependency, but do not fail the installation in case there is a problem to bring the dep.

+`peerDependancies` - listing all the deps in peer will trigger warnings during the installation - we don't want users to install unneeded deps by hand.

+`optionalPeerDependancies` - unfortunately there is nothing like this =(

+For more information read npm [docs](https://docs.npmjs.com/files/package.json#dependencies)

 ## Configure Storyshots

 Create a new test file with the name `Storyshots.test.js`.
 (Or whatever the name you prefer, as long as it matches Jest's config [`testMatch`](http://facebook.github.io/jest/docs/en/configuration.html#testmatch-array-string)).